cyberaionics/solid-adventure/README.md

 Since physical underwater testing requires deployment, the repository includes a stimulation framework to test the Zero-CPU adaptation logic on the bench.

-1.  **Flash the MCU:** Flash the compiled firmware onto the development board.
+1.  **Flash the MCU:** Flash the compiled firmware onto the STM32H743VIT6 development board.
-2.  **Connect the Stimulator:** Connect the MCU's sensor UART/I2C pins to your PC via a USB-to-Serial adapter.
+2.  **Connect the Stimulator:** Connect the MCU's sensor ADC pins to the 10k potentiometers.
-3.  **Run Environmental Stimulation:** Use the provided Python script to inject changing environmental conditions, simulating a diving AUV.
+3.  **Run Environmental Stimulation:** Use the potentiometers to simulate changing water density/depth, or use the provided Python script to inject digital mock data via UART.
     ```bash
     cd sim/
     python env_stimulator.py --port COM3 --scenario deep_dive
     ```
-4.  **Observe the Output:** Connect an oscilloscope to the DAC/Timer output pins.
-You will observe the waveform frequency and amplitude adapting dynamically to the stimulator's data stream while the CPU remains in its low-power state.
+4.  **Observe the Output:** Connect an oscilloscope to the DAC output and post-THS3091 driver stages.
+You will observe the waveform frequency and amplitude adapting dynamically to the stimulator's data stream while the CPU remains in its low-power sleep state.

 ---